uruk-project/Jwt/docs/Validate_JWE.md

-# Direct JSON Web Encryption (JWE) using AES
+# Validate a JWE
-This example illustrates how to verify a JWE encoded object using AES encryption    .
+This example illustrates how to verify a JWE encoded object    .
-The issuer use a RSA private key for signing the token.
-The recipient use a RSA public key for validating the token.
+The recipient require a public key for validating the token.

 ## Recommandation:
 The minimal key size is at least 2048 bits.